OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 ### Consent Form

 Read the consent form and identify every field that a participant or researcher would have to complete.
-Often the only fields that will need to be completed appear at the end of the document, although occasionally researchers will list medical tests in the middle of the document that require the participant's initials.
+Often the only fields to be completed appear at the end of the document, although occasionally researchers will list medical tests in the middle of the document that require the participant's initials.

 Let's say participants in our example need to fill out only the fields shown below.